BlindspotSoftware/dutctl/cmds/exp/dutserver/README.md

 ./dutctl device2 repeat
 ```

-The complete functionality of the client is available via the DUT server, see `./dutctl -h`
+The complete functionality of the client is available via the DUT Server, see `./dutctl -h`